-We find ourselves awash in anti–nuclear propaganda.
+Whatever the cause, we find ourselves awash in anti–nuclear propaganda.
 Journalists and politicians, abdicating the public trust, make no effort at understanding either the facts or the questions at issue.
 Instead, they accept the claim of the anti–nuclear campaigners to occupy the moral high ground, and then repeat uncritically whatever else they have to say.
 The campaigners in turn do not trouble themselves over facts or even self–consistency — why should they, when they stand above criticism?

 No surprise, then, that the prevailing opinions regarding atomic energy consist largely of